ShreyanshAgrawal17/sportsClassification/README.md

 ## 🗂 Dataset

-The dataset consists of images classified into **five sports categories**:
+The dataset is sourced from **[Sports Classification Dataset](https://www.kaggle.com/datasets/gpiosenka/sports-classification)** on Kaggle.
+We have selected **five sports categories** from this dataset:
 - 🏏 **Cricket**
 - ⚽ **Football**
 - 🏊 **Swimming**